Probate Attorney in Portland, Oregon

 away

 Portland, OR estates & probate attorney Stefan Wolf talks about the types of assets that are subject to probate.
-Assets subject to probate are those that do not automatically transfer ownership upon the owner’s death.
-This generally includes assets owned solely by an individual, without any joint owner, co-owner, or beneficiary designation.
-Such assets have no mechanism in place for automatic title transfer to a new owner upon the original owner’s passing.
+He explains that assets subject to probate are those that do not automatically transfer ownership upon a person’s death.
+These are typically assets held solely in an individual’s name without a joint owner, co-owner, or beneficiary designation.
+In such cases, there is no built-in mechanism for the title to pass directly to another party.
+As a result, those assets must go through the probate process to determine and transfer legal ownership after the original owner passes away.